College Scorecard

 How might we align the featured metrics with what users are more interested to find?

-INSIGHT 04
+04

 Students are confused by the technical definitions in the glossary and tooltips.